The term “wouldn’t a harm a fly” is a common saying that means a person is mild, gentle, or kind.

-Here is a sentence example of this old saying being used in English:
+Here is an example sentence of this saying in English:

-- I was sitting at a bench in a park and someone passed by me with a big dog came over and sat down next to me.
-Consequently, I felt uneasy because of the dog, but the owner assured me that his dog wouldn’t harm a fly.
+- As I was sitting on a park bench, someone with a big dog came over and sat down next to me.
+Consequently, I felt uneasy because of the dog, but the owner assured me that she wouldn’t harm a fly.